Mitesh-Cpp/P2P-Blockchain-Simulator/README.md

 * `Tb`: The average time between block generation (in milliseconds).
 * `Tx`: The average time between transaction generation (in milliseconds).
 * `To`: The total observation time or simulation duration (in milliseconds).
+* To add: `network_delay`: Currently can be manually changed in the code.

 ## Example Simulation Commands